NegaDennis/Analyzing-customer-review-with-NLP/README.md

 Next, topic modeling was addressed.
 It started with some pre-processing procedures (e.g., stemming, removing stop words, tokenization).
 Once again, the NLTK library is employed.

-To narrow down the topics, a document term was produced using sklearn library and a bar chart of 50 most frequently seen words was made.
+To narrow down the topics, a document term was produced using sklearn library and a bar chart of 50 most frequently seen words was made. (see chart in **The result**)
-(add chart)

 Finally, a LDA model was developed using sklearn library.
 The products were 10 word clouds representing not only the most popular topics among customer reviews but also the sentiments about them.